Before the term begins

-There are a number of short tasks for you to complete prior to your arrival at Quest, in order to make your enrolment and transition to life as a Quest student a smooth process.
+There are a number of short tasks for you to complete prior to the start of the term , in order to make your enrollment and transition to life as a Quest student a smooth process.
 Take a look at the information below to see what you need to do next.

 A student who is not a Canadian Citizen or Permanent Resident requires a valid study permit.
 Study permits vary in processing time, so we recommend applying for your study permit as early as possible.
 Your Admissions Counsellor will send you an Official Letter of Acceptance and an Enrollment Verification letter as well as other pertinent information required for your study permit application.
 Note that the Letter of Acceptance that you received with your admission offer is not valid for a Study Permit application

 For more information visit our Study Permit Page.

 Student account statements will be mailed out by July 15.
 Details of your term balance will also be available by July 15 on Self-Serve.

 Find out on how to check your balance on Self-Serve.